"Interview with Dr. Pasang Y. Arya", Sylvie Beguin

 This temple is inside the inner circle of the Samye Monastery but at around 400 meters distance from the main temple.
 Actually the spirits are the protectors of Samye.
 Guru Rimpoche (8th century) subdued them, and gave them the authority to have this power on Lhas.
 In the Tibetan legend, it is said that the dying people’s Lha are brought there to be killed, because if not, Lha remains and could act like spirit for a certain period before eventually disappearing.
 According to what my master said, the spirits are really still there.
 Incidentally, during the Chinese Cultural revolution, this temple suffered, but was not destroyed.

-Anyway, two years ago, I got the chance to visit Tibet and of course I wanted to see that special place.
+Anyway, some years ago, I got the chance to visit Tibet and of course I wanted to see that special place.
 Actually, I was a bit afraid and felt very emotional as I remembered all the stories told by my master, and also because of a book I’d read about Samye, that tells about that very clearly.
 So when I went there, I saw this special place.
 There is an old door with two holes (where spirit and breaths can pass) and two ugkyel, leather bags, hang on the sides of the door.
 I was a little bit scared but couldn’t restrain myself from looking through the holes.
 But inside, it was completely dark, I couldn’t see anything.
 Then I smelled, and the smell was very strange indeed.
 I didn’t smell much because there might be something full of bacteria!
 Anyway, I preferred not to stay too long!

 . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .